cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

 ## What you will be building and why

 The checkers blockchain you have built has the ability to create games, play them, forfeit them, and wager on them (potentially with cross-chain tokens).
 A further optimization would be to include a leaderboard.
 This could be executed locally on the checkers blockchain to rank the best players on the checkers blockchain.
-And indeed this is done in the [migration section](../4-run-in-prod/2-migration.md).
+You can see an example of this in the [migration section](../4-run-in-prod/2-migration.md).

 But what if there is more than one checkers chain?
 Or better yet, other game chains that allow players to play competitive games.
 Would it not be great to enable a standard to send the game data from the local game chain to an application-specific chain that keeps a global leaderboard?
 This is exactly what you will be building in the next few sections.